 Otitis Media & Ear Tubes

-Otitis media, which is an infection or inflammation of the inner ear, affects up to 75 percent of all children before the age of 5 years and accounts for approximately 30 million doctor visits a year in the U.S. Symptoms include ear pain, fever and drainage of fluid from the ear.
+Otitis media, which is an infection or inflammation of the middle ear, affects up to 75 percent of all children before the age of 5 years and accounts for approximately 30 million doctor visits a year in the U.S. Symptoms include ear pain, fever and drainage of fluid from the ear.
 Although otitis media primarily affects infants and young children, adults can also contract it.
-Untreated ear infections can lead to more serious complications including hearing loss, perforation of the ear drum, meningitis and facial nerve paralysis.
+Untreated ear infections can lead to more serious complications including hearing loss, perforation of the ear drum, mastoiditis, meningitis and facial nerve paralysis.
 For effective treatment of otitis media, please contact the experts at ENT of Georgia South.

 The ear consists of three major parts: the outer ear, the middle ear, and the inner ear.
 The outer ear includes the pinna--the visible part of the ear--and the ear canal.
 The outer ear extends to the tympanic membrane or eardrum, which separates the outer ear from the middle ear.
 The middle ear is an air-filled space that is located behind the eardrum.
 The middle ear contains three tiny bones - the malleus, incus, and stapes - which transmit sound from the eardrum to the inner ear.
 The inner ear contains the hearing and balance organs.
-The cochlea contains the hearing organ which converts sound into electrical signals which are associated with the origin of impulses carried by nerves to the brain where their meanings are appreciated.
+The cochlea contains the hearing organ with hair cells which convert sound into electrical signals which are associated with the origin of impulses carried by nerves to the brain where their meanings are appreciated.

 Why are more children affected by